 As an example of this threat, imagine a database of stop signs throughout the world, in every language.
 That would be extremely challenging to curate because of the number of images and languages involved.
 Malicious contribution to that dataset would go largely unnoticed until self-driving cars no longer recognize stop signs.
 Data resilience and decision integrity mitigations have to work hand in hand here to identify and eliminate the training damage done by malicious data to prevent it from becoming a core part of the learning model.

 AI must have built-in forensics and security logging to provide transparency and accountability

 AI will eventually be capable of acting in a professional capacity as an agent on our behalf, assisting us with high-impact decision-making.
-An example of this could be an AI that assists in the processing of financial transactions.
-If the AI were exploited, and transactions manipulated in some way, the consequences could range from the individual to the systemic.
-In high-value scenarios, AI will need appropriate forensic and security logging to provide integrity, transparency, accountability, and in some instances, evidence where civil or criminal liability may arise.
+An example of this could be an AI that helps the processing of financial transactions.
+If the AI is exploited, and transactions manipulated in some way, the consequences could range from the individual to the systemic.
+In high-value scenarios, AI needs appropriate forensic and security logging to provide integrity, transparency, accountability, and in some instances, evidence where civil or criminal liability may arise.

-Essential AI services will need auditing/event-tracing facilities at the algorithm level whereby developers can examine the recorded state of specific classifiers which may have led to an inaccurate decision.
+Essential AI services need auditing/event-tracing facilities at the algorithm level whereby developers can examine the recorded state of specific classifiers, which may have led to an inaccurate decision.
 This capability is needed industry-wide in order to prove the correctness and transparency of AI-generated decisions whenever called into question.

 Event tracing facilities could start with the correlation of basic decision-making information such as: